 Visit the Chaco Culture Museum Collection Web Exhibit

 The Chaco Museum Collection is primarily an archaeological research collection documenting the full range of prehistoric and historic occupation of Chaco Canyon, from ca. 2900 BC to the mid-1900s.
-The emphasis is on the Anasazi occupation of the Canyon, ca. AD 1 - 1250, the cultural period the park was created to preserve.
+The emphasis is on the Ancestral Pueblo occupation of the Canyon, ca. AD 1 - 1250, the cultural period the park was created to preserve.
 The museum collection is divided into two components: objects and archives.
 The collection contains over 1 million artifacts and nearly 900,000 archival records.

 The Chaco Collection is one of 374 collections in the National Park Service museum system.
 By law, all cultural and natural collections from the park must remain the property of the federal government and be accessioned into the museum collection.